In Memoriam: President Garfield's Funeral March

 "In Memoriam: President Garfield's Funeral March" is a funeral dirge composed by John Philip Sousa in 1881, while serving as director of "the President's Own" United States Marine Band, for the state funeral of President of the United States James Garfield.
 It was debuted during the committal of Garfield's remains and, 51 years later, was performed at Sousa's own funeral by the Marine Band.
-It is one of only two compositions Sousa dedicated to an American president, the other one being "President Garfield's Inauguration", both of which were made to Garfield.
+It is one of only two compositions Sousa dedicated to an American president, the other one being "President Garfield's Inauguration", also written for Garfield for his inauguration.

 Background

 On July 2, 1881 at the Baltimore and Potomac Railroad Station in Washington, D.C., President of the United States James Garfield was shot at close range by Charles J. Guiteau who, upon being apprehended by police, yelled, "Arthur is now President"!
 Garfield, then the third youngest president in American history, died 79 days later in Elberon, New Jersey where he had been taken to recover.
 The announcement of Garfield's death came as a surprise to the public as news accounts prior to that point had reported he had been recovering satisfactorily.

 Both John Philip Sousa and Garfield were members of the same Masonic lodge.
 While reclining in bed, Sousa heard newspaperboys shouting the news of Garfield's death.
 Shocked, he left his bed and went for a long walk through Washington.
 By the next morning he had composed the melody for what would be called "In Memoriam: President Garfield's Funeral March".
 On returning home, he committed it to paper.
 "In Memoriam" was one of only two compositions Sousa dedicated to American presidents, the other was "President Garfield's Inauguration March", composed earlier in the year 1881 for the occasion of Garfield's inauguration.